 You should always see a doctor after any kind of head injury, but symptoms like the following mean that you or your injured loved one needs medical attention right away:

-Doctors sometimes diagnose different grades of concussions, as outlined by the Brain Injury Association of America:
+Doctors sometimes diagnose different grades of concussions, as outlined by the Brain Injury Association of New Jersey:

 This is just one of the most widely used guidelines for grading concussions.
 Your doctor may use a different scale or may not grade your concussion at all.
 Some experts argue that there’s not enough data to support grading concussions in this way and that all of the 19 systems currently in existence are too arbitrary to help.